Skip to main content

 This textbook does not use the elegant symplectic representation since this representation ignores the important generalized forces and Lagrange multiplier forces.

-This page titled 15.7: Symplectic Representation is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 15.7: Symplectic Representation is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform.